timescale/docs/api/time_bucket_ng.md

 <highlight type="warning">
 Experimental features could have bugs!
 They might not be backwards compatible, and could be removed in future releases.
+It will be necessary to delete and re-build a CAGG that uses an experimental function when this function will be graduated from the experimental schema.
 Use these features at your own risk, and do not use any experimental features in production.
 </highlight>

 Functionality | time_bucket() | time_bucket_ng()